You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

 - The detail of each project budget should be kept on file by the recipient.

 Accounting for Non-Federal Contributions

 - Non-Federal contributions may include in-kind services (donated services such as volunteered time) or cash.

 - Recipients should ensure that the requirements, limitations, and regulations pertinent to non-Federal contributions are applied.

-- Recipients must ensure that subrecipients have met the necessary audit requirements contained in this Guide (see Chapter 3.19: Audit Requirements).
-For additional information, see 2 C.F.R. § 200.311(f).
+- Recipients must ensure that subrecipients have met the necessary audit requirements contained in this Guide (see 3.19 Audit Requirements).

 - Recipients and their subrecipients are responsible for promptly notifying the awarding agency and the Federal cognizant audit agency of any illegal acts, irregularities, and/or proposed or actual actions.